 To investigate what an AI-based solution was capable of, we also picked five “sub-intents” that we would attempt to train our system to identify, such as “newspaper was put in the wrong place”, “newspaper was not delivered” or “newspaper delivery was late”.
 We found that similar wording in the email text made it challenging to differentiate between subtle nuances in the intent of the email.
 Overall, our goal was to identify the ratio of correctly identified intents to emails that couldn’t be readily classified.

 To gain more insights from the PoC, we trained the system in the short span of two weeks to identify the key information in the email text that the publisher commonly receives by using real data.
+The information to extract could contain the following elements:

 - The Subscription number